 Remember – incorrect referencing could cost you valuable marks!

-For further information and printed copies of the above, please visit the Study Skills Station in the HE Library.
 To print out or download and save your own copy please click Academic essay writing template and constructing paragraphs